Board of Directors

 BOARD MEMBER BIOGRAPHIES

-Alexis McKim – Secretary is an attorney in the Municipal Law Group at Eckberg Lammers who focuses her practice on criminal prosecution.
+Alexis McKim – Chair is an attorney in the Municipal Law Group at Eckberg Lammers who focuses her practice on criminal prosecution.
 Alexis has varied history working in the criminal justice system, including work as a pre-trial services agent, a correctional officer, and a probation and parole intern.
 These broad and comprehensive first-hand experiences have deeply diversified her work, helping to shape her perspective on crime and inspire her approach as an advocate in criminal court proceedings.

 Beginning her formal education in criminal law through her undergraduate course work, Alexis obtained her Bachelor of Arts Degree from the University of Wisconsin – Madison where she majored in Legal Studies with Certificates in Criminal Justice and Gender and Women’s Studies.
 Alexis is a cum laude graduate from Mitchell Hamline School of Law.
 As a law student, she worked on immigration cases as an intern at the Office of Principal Legal Advisor before becoming a certified student attorney at the Anoka County Attorney’s Office.
 While in school, she completed volunteer work through the Minnesota Justice Foundation, for which she was a recipient of a ‘Public Service Certificate’ in recognition of her hours of service.
 She also spent two years on the Mitchell Hamline Law Review.
 Prior to joining Eckberg Lammers, she worked as a Assistant County Attorney, handling juvenile delinquency matters of all levels and offense types.